michelin/Continuous-Architecture-Toolkit/landing/content/pages/home.md

   image: assets/imgs/hero-cover.jpg
   title: Continuous Architecture
   baseline: |-
-   **Architect the agile operating system your enterprise needs to develop and operate outstanding digital products**.
+   **Architect the agile operating system you need to develop and operate outstanding digital products**.

    Continuous Architecture offers guiding ideas, practices, rituals and methods.
-Unlike most existing frameworks it:
+Unlike most existing enterprise architecture or agile at scale frameworks:
-   - Starts from your problems instead of promoting generic organizational or architecture models
+   - Continuous architecture starts with problem discovery instead of promoting generic organizational or architecture models
    - Operationalizes the shift from project to product
    - Leverages the power of modern software engineering practices
    - And is truly open